japila-books/apache-spark-internals/docs/spark-SparkContext-creating-instance-internals.md

 setupAndStartListenerBus(): Unit
 ----

-`setupAndStartListenerBus` is an internal method that reads xref:ROOT:configuration-properties.adoc#spark.extraListeners[spark.extraListeners] configuration property from the current xref:ROOT:SparkConf.adoc[SparkConf] to create and register xref:ROOT:SparkListener.adoc#SparkListenerInterface[SparkListenerInterface] listeners.
+`setupAndStartListenerBus` is an internal method that reads ROOT:configuration-properties.md#spark.extraListeners[spark.extraListeners] configuration property from the current ROOT:SparkConf.md[SparkConf] to create and register ROOT:SparkListener.md#SparkListenerInterface[SparkListenerInterface] listeners.

 It expects that the class name represents a `SparkListenerInterface` listener with one of the following constructors (in this order):

-* a single-argument constructor that accepts xref:ROOT:SparkConf.adoc[SparkConf]
+* a single-argument constructor that accepts ROOT:SparkConf.md[SparkConf]
 * a zero-argument constructor

-`setupAndStartListenerBus` xref:scheduler:LiveListenerBus.adoc#ListenerBus-addListener[registers every listener class].
+`setupAndStartListenerBus` scheduler:LiveListenerBus.md#ListenerBus-addListener[registers every listener class].

 You should see the following INFO message in the logs: